Nomango/chanchain/README.md

 // Create a source
 s := react.NewChanSource(ch)

-// Create a value and subscribe the source vInt := react.NewValue() vInt.Subscribe(s)
+// Create a value and bind the source vInt := react.NewValue() vInt.Bind(s)

-// A source can be subscribed more than one time
+// A source can be bound more than one time
 // So the following code is valid vInt2 := react.NewValueFrom(0)
-cancel := vInt2.Subscribe(s)
+cancel := vInt2.Bind(s)

-// A subscription can be canceled cancel()
+// A binding can be canceled
+cancel()

 // Set action on change